 - Open to experienced professionals from government agencies, businesses and nonprofit organizations

-- Six required courses: Inside Congress OR Inside Congress: Virtual Edition, Inside the White House, Insider’s Legs and Regs: Virtual Edition, Insider’s Budget Process, Politics and Policymaking, and U.S. National Security Strategy
+- Six required courses: Inside Congress, Inside the White House, Insider’s Legs and Regs: Virtual Edition, Insider’s Budget Process, Politics and Policymaking, and U.S. National Security Strategy

 - Credential from a highly regarded institution